krosac/Quantization_PJ2/README.md

 Example terminal output with quantization-related flags applied:
 ![alt text](https://github.com/krosac/Quantization_PJ2/blob/master/quantization_screenshot.JPG)

 "fm_9", "weight_9", "bias_9" would be found in the directory specified by "--output_dir".
-"9" indicates the layer index.
+"9" indicates the layer index. "<<< feature map 8/8 >>>" incdicates the fraction length, which is the output of your search(), is 8 and word length is 8.